Electronic Prescription Service Release 2 – EPS R2

 This follows the temporary suspension of signature requirements on prescriptions forms and EPS tokens which came into effect from 1 November 2020 until 31 March 2021.
 The temporary suspension will be lifted once it is deemed safe for patients to resume signing of forms at which point pharmacy contractors will be required to submit relevant tokens to the NHSBSA.

-The table below shows the changes to EPS token submission to the NHSBSA during the suspension period.
+The table below shows the changes to EPS token submission from December 2020 until the suspension remains in place:

 |Tokens to continue to be submitted||Tokens NOT required to be submitted during the suspension period only||Tokens NOT required to be submitted|